 Things to take into account before buying bike storage is where you can set it up, how many bikes you need to fit and also ease of assembly.
 It is a good idea to consider a few different spaces in your house or garage, take some measurements, and research which solution will best suit your living arrangements.

 So regardless of whether you're renting a house with no permanent fixtures available, or are a home-owner, read on for all you need to know about making bike space a part of the house.

 Wall mounted solutions, be they permanent or temporary, are often the most compact option if additional space is hard to find.
 Available from most bike shops and even some hardware stores, the following options give you the most choice with regards to height, location and aesthetic.

 The most basic variations consist of a storage hook that threads into a masonry wall plug, wall stud or screw directly into a wooden wall post or ceiling beam.

-These hooks are typically abundant in your hardware store, however for a bike specific option, Park Tool offer arguably the best range in terms of size and fixtures.
-The wider, deeper hooks are suited to mountain bike tyres or bikes fitted with deep-dish aero rims, are covered with vinyl to protect the rims and include either machined or wooden thread options.
+These hooks are typically abundant in your hardware store, however for a bike specific option, Park Tool offers arguably the best range in terms of size and fixtures.
+The more extensive, deeper hooks are suited to mountain bike tyres or bikes fitted with deep-dish aero rims, are covered with vinyl to protect the edges and include either machined or wooden thread options.

 It may take a little home-reno inspiration to measure and affix a wooden beam somewhere bikes can be stored, so if you're going DIY be sure to leave enough space between the hooks to account for handlebars lengths and hanging and removing bike with ease.